Lethwei: Foot-thrust

-The foot-thrust is one of the techniques in Lethwei.
-It is used as a defensive technique to control distance or block attacks and as a way to set up attack.
+The foot-thrust is used as a defensive technique to control distance or block attacks and as a way to set up an attack.
 Foot-thrusts should be thrown quickly but with enough force to knock an opponent off balance.

 Note - The Myanglish spelling and phonetics based spelling are two different things.
 The words used are phonetics based words which are more friendly and easy to pronounce for non-Myanmar speaking people.
 The phonetics wording is provided by Liger Paing from United Myanmar Bando Nation.